Matteias Collet

 Once more than one server is set up, they can establish wireguard tunnel in-between them.

 Here, the MTU should be lowered by more than configured automatically by wireguard as the chance of traffic flowing across the router -> relay tunnel is quite high.
-As such, the MTU should be the MTU of that outer tunnel minus 80.
+As such, the MTU should be the MTU of that routing tunnel minus 80.

 # /etc/wireguard/wgvpn01.conf